Data-Efficient Classification of Radio Galaxies: Methodology

-\textbf{Pre-trained models}\\ One important requirement for transfer learning is the availability of models that perform well on source tasks.
+One important requirement for transfer learning is the availability of models that perform well on source tasks.
 Pre-trained models are trained on a large amount of data with a variety of classes.
 The weights of such a network are set to obtain the low-level features like shapes, edges identified by the initial layers of the network efficiently.
-In this work, we use the method of transfer learning by loading weights pre-trained on ImageNet dataset and the architecture used is DenseNet and its variants.
-We also worked with some other architectures than the final one used here with no improvement in the performance, but we do not claim to have explored the complete parameter set.
+In this work, we use the method of transfer learning by loading weights pre-trained on the ImageNet dataset using the DenseNet architecture and its variants.
+We also experimented with some other architectures than the architecture presented here with no significant improvement in the performance.
+However, we do not claim to have explored the complete parameter space.

-We could not get satisfactory results with a custom convolutional neural network architecture and thus opted for DenseNet architecture.
+We also note that we could not get satisfactory results with a custom convolutional neural network architecture and thus opted for the DenseNet architecture.